FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Experiments

-In {\ours}, the chain of evidence integrates two elements: introductory, expository statements and a core of factual explanations.
-The former provides phrasing like 'Therefore, there is an incorrect conclusion in this query and response' as a segue, while the latter delivers detailed insights, bolstering the reasoning behind factuality judgments.
-Given the paramount importance of aligning factual explanations over expository parts, we employ a segmented matching and weighted averaging metric, \textsc{ExpMatch}, amalgamating these sections for evaluative precision.
-Specifically, we determine $\text{Score}_{bd}$ using span-based Micro F1 to measure word overlap at the unigram level between the model-generated and reference bodies, reflecting factual core matching.
-Concurrently, $\text{Score}_{ht}$ is defined via the ROUGE-L score for the head-to-tail part, assessing similarity based on the longest common word subsequence between system-generated context and gold reference.
-Ultimately, we introduce the \textsc{ExpMatch} metric, a composite of $\text{Score}_{bd}$ and $\text{Score}_{ht}$, serving as the pivotal metric for appraising the coherence and quality of utilized factual chains in explanations:
+\paragraph{\textbf{\textsc{ExpMatch} Metric}.} In {\ours}, the golden evidence chain features introductory/expository statements (head-tail part) and a factual explanation core (body part).
+The former contextualizes with phrases such as `Therefore, there is an incorrect conclusion in this query and response', and the latter delivers the in-depth, fact-based reasoning process.
+For hallucination detectors, prompts guide their outputs akin to the gold evidence chain for quality assessment.
+Given the paramount importance of aligning factual explanations over expository parts, we introduce \textsc{ExpMatch}, a metric employing segmented matching with weighted averaging.
+It computes $\text{Score}_{bd}$ via span-based Micro F1 for unigram overlap between generated and reference bodies, and $\text{Score}_{ht}$ via ROUGE-L to assess similarity based on the longest common word subsequence for the head-to-tail part. \textsc{ExpMatch}, combining $\text{Score}_{bd}$ and $\text{Score}_{ht}$, evaluates the explanations generated from detectors as:

-In our experiment, we initially assign $\alpha$ to 0.7.
-If a generated result lacks factual or non-factual information, indicating a prediction failure, we attribute an \textsc{ExpMatch} value of 0 to that particular example during metric calculation.
+We initially set $\alpha$ to 0.7, emphasizing the body part\footnote{Preliminary evaluations reveal that scores with $\alpha$ at 0.75 and 0.8 align with our established conclusions.
+If a generated result lacks factual or non-factual information, indicating a prediction failure, we attribute an \textsc{ExpMatch} value of 0 to that particular example during metric calculation.}.